programic/dfirewall-cloudflare/readme.md

 2. Manage account -> Configurations -> Lists
 3. Create new list:
     * Identifier: public_ips
+4. Go to the newly created list and grab the Account ID and List ID from the url: `https://dash.cloudflare.com/<Account ID>/configurations/lists/<List ID>`

 ## 2. Create a WAF rule
 1. Go to https://dash.cloudflare.com